risingwavelabs/risingwave-docs-legacy/docs/guides/sink-to-iceberg.md

 );
 ```

+### Upsert sink from upsert source

-If you have an `upsert` source and want to create an `upsert` sink, set the `type` parameter as `upsert`.
-When the sink type is `upsert`, we have to set `primary_key` to specify the primary key of the downstream Iceberg table.
+If you have an upsert source and want to create an upsert sink, set `type = upsert`.
+When the sink type is upsert, be sure to set the `primary_key` field to specify the primary key of the downstream Iceberg table.

 ```sql
 CREATE SINK s1_sink FROM s1_table